sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k -n elastic-stack logs kibana

-Edit the pod in the elastic-stack namespace to add a sidecar container to send logs to Elastic Search.
+Edit the pod in the elastic-stack namespace to add a sidecar container to send logs to Elastic Search:
  Mount the log volume to the sidecar container:.

 https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/:

-## can exec into a runing pod
+can exec into a runing pod:

 k -n elastic-stack exec -it app -- cat /log/app.log

-## edit pod in a namespace
+edit pod in a namespace:
 k edit pod app -n elastic-stack

 ```

-## Error - pods not valid after editing a pod
+Error - pods not valid after editing a pod:

 Run this: